 Your embroidery is now complete.

-Sticky Fabri-Solvy is one kind of embroidery stabilizer.
+Stick’n Stitch is a type of embroidery stabilizer as well.
 An embroidery stabilizer helps keep fabric from moving around as you embroider.
-Embroidery stabilizers come in especially handy when you’re working with stretchy fabric like the knit jersey of a t-shirt.
+Embroidery stabilizers are especially handy when you’re working with stretchy fabric like the knit jersey of a t-shirt.